fe-data/fe-docs/docs/getting-started/settings.rst

 3. If necessary, change the sender in the `Email tab <../usage/events.html#email-tab>`_.
 Verify that the email provider being used can work with this new sender.
 4. Create `authorization rules <#authorization-settings>`_ in the settings and limit usage to the event ids defined in step 2.
 5. The client must create a new Website profile in the `Mollie Dashboard <https://www.mollie.com/dashboard/signup/5835294>`_ via the Settings->Website Profiles menu.
 This should use the domain on which *Fast Events* is hosted.
-6. The customer can now log in once in *Fast Events* or via the `FE Admin App <../apps/admin>` to authorize the platform to process payment information on behalf of the customer.
+6. The customer can now log in once in *Fast Events* or via the :doc:`FE Admin App <../apps/admin>` to authorize the platform to process payment information on behalf of the customer.
 7. Agree the application fee with the client.
 Below you can specify this for all organizations, but it can be changed for each event.
    This fee is automatically retained by `Mollie <https://www.mollie.com/dashboard/signup/5835294>`_ and assigned to the service provider hosting *Fast Events*.